ak--47/carvis/README.md

 ![Carvis](https://aktunes.neocities.org/carvisLogo.png)

 **a maker of CSV files**
- by AK
- ak@mixpanel.com

-Carvis can make massive amounts of realistic, fake data as CSV files which map effortlessly to Mixpanel events, or user profiles.
+Carvis can make massive amounts of realistic, fake data as CSV files.
+These files map effortlessly to Mixpanel events, or user profiles.

-The primarily motivation for this utility is to feed reverse-ETLs (like [Census](https://www.getcensus.com/) or [Hightouch](https://hightouch.io/)) which demonstrate how tabular data can be mapped to event (or people) data.
+The primarily motivation for this utility is to feed reverse-ETLs (like [Census](https://www.getcensus.com/) or [Hightouch](https://hightouch.io/)) which demonstrate how tabular data can be mapped to event (or people) data. 🥳

 # install